Women of San Pedro Sula, Honduras

 - Meet Kendy

-Kendy is 24 years old and she has three children who are 4,3, and 1.
-She and her husband Elmer also take care of 2 of Kendy's brothers and a sister.
-Her brothers are 12, and 10 and her sister is 8-years-old.
-Right now Kendy is trying to save enough money to get a new roof on her house.
-With the tropical weather in San Pedro Sula there is a lot of rain and she would like to get a new roof to stop the leaking.
+Kendy is 26-years old and she has three children who are 5,4, and 2.
+She and her husband Elmer also take care of 2 of Kendy's sisters and a little brother.
+Her sisters are 13, and 11 and her brother is 9-years-old.
+Right now Kendy is trying to save enough money to get a washing machine.
+With the tropical weather in San Pedro Sula there is a lot of rain and that creates a lot of laundry.
 She is so grateful to work for One Common Thread.

 - Meet Maribel

-Maribel is 33-years-old and the mother of four children.
+Maribel is 34-years-old and the mother of four children.
 Right now her husband of a common law marriage is not employed.
 She has always cooked and taken care of her children.
 She has a 6th grade education and her goal is to be happy with her family.
-Due to donations of One Common Thread she was able to reroof her house and that has brought her a lot of happiness because is able to keep dry in San Pedro Sula's tropical climate.
+Due to donations of One Common Thread she was able to reroof her house and put cement down on her floors, and that has brought her a lot of happiness because she is able to keep dry in San Pedro Sula's tropical climate.

 - Meet Zoila

-This is Zoila.
-She has lived in the bordo for 14 years She has a daughter, Yacxiri, and she is 13 years old.
-Yacxiri was born in the bordo and goes to school there.
+This is Zoila and she is 33 years-old.
+She has lived in the bordo for 14 years She has a daughter, Yacxiri, and she is 13 years old, and a 12 year old step son named Julio.
+Yacxiri and Julio were both born in the bordo and they go to school there.
 Here is a message from Zoila,

 " I am very grateful to God first because he put in my path to good people like Courtney and her family because thanks to them I can have a job by way of making the quilts helps me a lot for our support to buy what we need in our home.
 I also thank them for buying my quilts, I sew them with a lot of love with my heart.
 Every design on the quilts fills me with a lot of enthusiasm to be able to finish and sell them.
 My hobby is to be sewing for you and free moments I work in my humble little house that I share with my daughter.
 My dream is one day to be able to have my own humble little house and that my daughter can complete her studies.
 I only managed to go to sixth grade and I am very grateful for your great blessing.
 Thank you for being part of the group of enterprising women fighters, that today helps us to survive.
 I give you infinite thanks for your great support."